-The skyways could also be potential locations for temporary installations related to the Temporary Exhibitions Program.

-This project addresses the following Customer Experience goals, as identified in the ADP Program Definition Document:

-- Intuitive wayfinding - Dynamic / Changing (if temporary artworks are presented)

-This project addresses the following Arts Program outcomes as outlined in the Arts Master Plan:

-- Enhance wayfinding through visual cues and landmarks. - Enhance the appearance of airport infrastructure and design elements. - Enhance the experience of monotonous or generic spaces. - Environments / features / amenities that elevate the experience of travel and of public space. - Environments / features / amenities that are comforting and calming, mitigating the stress of travel. - Arts experiences that locals and visitors can access without entering secure areas.
+The skyways could also be potential locations for temporary installations Sp related to the Temporary Exhibitions Program.
+In t eac Consistency with Customer Experience Goals the This project addresses the following Customer Experience goals, the as identified in the ADP Program Definition Document: bric DITC Intuitive wayfinding • Dynamic / Changing (if temporary artworks are presented) lf th · Dynamic / changing (ir temporary artworks are presented) the Consistency with Arts Dreaman Cools and Outcomes goi Consistency with Arts Program Goals and Outcomes "on This project addresses the following Arts Program outcomes as outlined in the Arts Master Plan: pec Enhance wayfinding through visual cues and landmarks.
+Cor rati • Enhance the appearance of airport infrastructure and design elements. • Enhance the experience of monotonous or generic spaces.
+The ofi • Environments / features / amenities that elevate the experience of travel and of public space.
+This • Environments / features / amenities that are comforting and calming, by t mitigating the stress of travel.
+Arts experiences that locals and visitors can access without entering